opskumu/opskumu.github.io/index.md

 ---
 {% include JB/setup %}

-> Where there's a shell, there is a way!
+> Where there's a shell, there is a way

 ## Me